AbhiXYZQ/AbhiKart/design_guidelines.md

-# Design Guidelines for Nainix Dev - Amazon Affiliate Website
+# Design Guidelines for Abhi's Kart - Amazon Affiliate Website

 ## Design Approach
 **Reference-Based Approach**: Drawing inspiration from modern e-commerce and review platforms like Wirecutter, CNET, and Amazon itself, while maintaining a clean, professional aesthetic optimized for product discovery and conversion.